Nicolas-Schmidt/BayesMFSurv/README.md

 | `lambda.post2`                | log-posterior distribution of lambda                                                                                                                             |
 | `lambda.slice.sampling2`      | univariate slice sampling for lambda                                                                                                                             |

-### Example(s)
+### Example

-|Dataset| The data used to estimate the examples that follow comes from
-Reenock, Bernhard and Sobek (2007) -DOI:
-10.111/j.1468-2478.2007.00469.x-.
-The RBS (2007) dataset uses
-continuous-time event history techniques to code episodes of democratic breakdown in all democracies from 1961 to 1995.
+The data used to estimate the examples that follow comes from Reenock, Bernhard and Sobek (2007) -DOI: 10.111/j.1468-2478.2007.00469.x-.
+The RBS (2007) dataset uses continuous-time event history techniques to code episodes of democratic breakdown in all democracies from 1961 to 1995.
 In addition, it provides data on a number of economic and political variables.

 | Variable     | Description                                |
 | ------------ | ------------------------------------------ |